schollii/pypubsub/docs/usage/howtos/index.rst

 In PyPubSub v3, a new messaging protocol was added to address shortcomings of arg1: it was named kwargs since it was based on Python's support for keyword arguments.
-This made it possible for those using v1 to move to v3: just change a couple of lines of code to satisfy the updated pypubsub API, including a line that "configured" PyPubSub to use the arg1 protocol.
+This made it possible for those using v1 to move to v3: just change a couple of lines of code to satisfy the updated PyPubSub API, including a line that "configured" PyPubSub to use the arg1 protocol.
 The v3 of PyPubSub also included, as a temporary measure, some helper functions to support a step-wise transition from arg1 to the kwargs protocol possible.
 The v3 of